 CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Electric vehicles are growing in popularity, especially in California.
-Everywhere on the road these days you see Teslas, BMWs, and Nissans that run on electricity rather than gasoline.
-So you may have some questions about electric vehicle lemon law in California.
+Everywhere on the road these days you see Teslas, BMWs, Fords, and Nissans that run on electricity rather than gasoline.
+So you may have some questions about electric vehicles lemon law in California.
 Let’s take a closer look at the law and the state’s automotive trends.

 California has a zero-emission vehicle (ZEV) goal of 1.5 million vehicles by 2025, so the number of electric vehicles being sold statewide is rapidly on the rise.
 As of 2020, nearly 1.8 million EVs were registered in the U.S., more than three times the number in 2016, according to the International Energy Agency (IEA).
 A recent Pew Research Center survey, shows that 9% of American adults said they now have an electric or hybrid vehicle, and 39% of these adults said they were somewhat or very likely to consider buying an electric vehicle the next time they purchase a car, truck or SUV.

-California is far and away the largest market for electric vehicles – it is home to 42% of all EVs registered nationwide.
+California is far and away the largest market for electric vehicles: it is home to 42% of all EVs registered nationwide.
 Florida and Texas are a distant second and third.
 It is expected that the EV market will grow exponentially in the next few years.

-1. ELECTRIC BATTERIES ARE SOMETIMES TEMPERAMENTAL.
+1. ELECTRIC BATTERIES CAN BE TEMPERAMENTAL.

 The large lithium-ion batteries in electric vehicles can be defective.
 Unlike batteries in gasoline-powered vehicles, the large and sophisticated battery in an EV is very expensive.
 When it has a defect, it’s a big problem.
 These batteries are also very sensitive to extreme heat and cold.
 Heat causes a battery to degrade prematurely, and cold can significantly curtail the range of the battery.